DynaSpan/Extended-Dapper/README.md

 ## TODO

 - Write unittests (working on it, most of the EntityRepository is covered)
+    - Execute unittests for each supported database instead of just SQLite
 - ~Setup CI/CD for automated deployment to NuGet~
 - Setup documentation
 - (Proper) support for more than 1 primary key